 | or ECON 101

-Six other Business Administration credit courses for which the student meets the prerequisite requirements.
+Five other Business Administration credit courses for which the student meets the prerequisite requirements.
 CMNS 235, Oral Communications, is a recommended elective.
-Courses in areas other than Business Administration may be considered electives at the department’s discretion.
+Courses in areas other than Business Administration may be considered electives at the discretion of the School of Business.

 For complete details on courses see the